Table of Contents

 The renal tubules (tubuli) of the nephron

 The proximal tubule begins with the convoluted pars contorta and changes into the distal straight pars recta.
-In this part, 80 % of the primary urine’s water, glucose, amino acids (Na+ symport), electrolytes and urea are reabsorbed.
+In this part, 80% of the water, glucose, amino acids (Na+ symport), electrolytes, and urea contained in the urine are reabsorbed.
 This task is carried out by the cubic epithelium studded with a dense brush border.

 The intermediary tubule, however, shows a flat epithelium which hardly features any vesicles or other of the aforementioned structures.

-In the following distal tubule, especially NaCl is absorbed, but only a little water.
+In the following distal tubule, mostly sodium chloride (NaCl) is absorbed, and only a little water.
 It is a flatter cubic epithelium with many Na/K-ATPases and many tight junctions.
 The distal tubule is also divided into the pars recta with the intermediary macula densa (which is next to the extraglomerular mesangium) and the pars contorta.

 The collecting tubule consists of:

-- Principal cells: They are cubic, the cytoplasm appears pale.
-Water can be reabsorbed from the urine under the influence of the hormone ADH.
+- Principal cells: They are cubic and the cytoplasm appears pale.
+Water can be reabsorbed from the urine under the influence of the antidiuretic hormone ADH.
 It is transported from cell to cell by aquaporins.
 The hormone aldosterone also works here in order to absorb sodium.

 - Intercalated cells – type A and B: These cells are used for the regulation of protons and potassium.
 Therefore, they have many H+-ATPases and H+/K+-ATPases.
 They are darker than the principal cells.
 Subsequently, several collecting tubules unite and form the ductus papillaris which then runs to the kidney pelvis.